 Overall, the interior featured a gallery feel, achieved with white oak flooring throughout and white plaster walls to create a backdrop for the furnishings, fabrics and art.
 “We tried to keep the palette as simple as possible and very restrained,” he says.
 The ultimate backdrop is the natural beauty that comes through from the outside.
 “Everything was designed for the views and to allow natural light to come through,” Mullen says.
 Since moving to Aspen full time, the couple have become immersed in the Aspen community through their work with local nonprofit organizations including the Aspen Education Foundation and Aspen Youth Center.
 They achieved that something special, evident to anyone who enters through that spectacular front door.

-Exterior photos by Michael Brands; Interior photos by EmIly Redfield; all photos courtesy of Zone 4 Architects
+Photography by: Exterior photos by Michael Brands; Interior photos by EmIly Redfield; all photos courtesy of Zone 4 Architects